cribsb/engine/README.md

 You need at least Visual Studio [2015](https://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs.aspx) to compile the project.
 Using Mingw or Clang may also work.

+### Installing clang-format on Windows

+clang-format is used to format the the entire EEnginE source code.
+It can be executed with the CMake format target.

+Dowload clang 3.7.1 from [here](http://llvm.org/releases/download.html) and install it.

 # CMake options

 ## ENGINE